ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 For instance, GHC-9.12.1 ships with ``template-haskell-2.23``.
 It is not possible to compile ``template-haskell-2.23`` with an earlier version of a compiler.
 So, a maintainer cannot upgrade to ``template-haskell-2.23`` without upgrading to GHC-9.12.
 And vice versa.

-Historically, there was a strong technical reason for this. ``template-haskell`` used to include wired-in identifiers referred to by GHC.
+Historically, there was a strong technical reason for this. ``template-haskell`` used to define wired-in identifiers referred to by GHC.
 As of GHC-9.12, these have been `moved <https://gitlab.haskell.org/ghc/ghc/-/merge_requests/12479>`_ to ``ghc-internal``.

 It should be possible to use, for instance ``CPP``, to make ``template-haskell`` compatible with multiple versions of GHC.
 But the large interface exposed by this package makes it difficult.